microsoft/sarif-tutorials/docs/2-Basics.md

 The primary purpose of a run is to hold a set of "results".
 A result is an observation about the code.
-For most tools, the results represent "issues" &mdash; conditions that might detract from the quality of the code.
+For most tools, the results represent _issues_ &mdash; conditions that might detract from the quality of the code.
 But some results might be purely informational.

 ```json